joewez/PyboardFileManager/README.md

   - To go back one directory click on the [..] entry at the top of the file list

 - Main Commands
+  - <b>Refresh</b> will re-read the file list of the current directory
   - <b>New</b> will prepare a new file for editing
   - <b>Open</b> will open a file for editing or change the directory
   - <b>Load</b> will allow you to import a file from your computer